oktadev/okta-angular-spring-boot-docker-example/README.md

 3. Give the application a name and add `http://localhost:8080/login/oauth2/code/okta` as a login redirect URI.
 4. Click **Done**.

-Create an `okta.env` file and copy your settings into it.
+Create an `okta.env` file in the `notes-api` directory and copy your settings into it.

 ```bash
 export OKTA_OAUTH2_ISSUER=https://{yourOktaDomain}/oauth2/default